Alignzwry/FastSTL/README.md

 ## Overview

-The goal of **FastSTL** is to provide high-performance alternatives to commonly used C++ containers and utilities, such as `std::vector`, `std::map`, and more.
-FastSTL focuses on:
+The goal of **FastSTL** is to provide high-performance alternatives to commonly used C++ containers and utilities, such as `std::vector` and more.
-- **Efficiency**: Reducing overhead and optimizing common operations.
-- **Flexibility**: Offering additional options for configuration and fine-tuning.
-- **Compatibility**: Maintaining an interface similar to the C++ standard library for easy integration.

-> **Note:** Each header file includes a detailed list of pros and cons to help users determine if the FastSTL version fits their use case.

 ## Installation